-In April 2013, the Government abolished the national Council Tax Benefit scheme and asked each Council to replace it with a local scheme called Council Tax Support, now called Council Tax Reduction.
+In April 2013, the Government abolished the national Council Tax Benefit scheme for working age customers and asked each Council to replace it with a local scheme called Council Tax Support, now called Council Tax Reduction.

 Working Age Scheme from April 2020

-Following a consultation in Autumn 2019, the council’s Council Tax Reduction Scheme (formerly known as Council Tax Support) for working age customers is changing from 1 April 2020.
-State Pension age customers are not affected by these changes, unless they are in receipt of a working age benefit - such as Income Support, Employment and Support Allowance, Jobseekers' Allowance or Universal Credit.
+Following a consultation in Autumn 2019, the council's Council Tax Reduction Scheme (formerly known as Council Tax Support) for working age customers changed to an Income Grid-based scheme from 1 April 2020.

 Some of the main features of the working age scheme are: